University of Louisiana at Lafayette: New Iberia Research Center

 UL's New Iberia Research Center in New Iberia conducts basic and applied research on several species of non-human primates including macaques, grivets, capuchins and chimpanzees.
 Incorporated as the Gulf South Research Institute in 1965, the facility was transferred to UL in 1984.
 The Center houses over 6,800 non-human primates used for breeding and studies.
 The center is also a contract breeding and testing facility, selling animals to other laboratories and conducting experiments under contract with other parties.

 In 2008, the Humane Society of the United States conducted an undercover investigation in the center which found monkeys being shot with sedation guns while in their cages, one monkey repeatedly hit by a worker in the teeth with a metal pole and another worker striking an infant monkey among other apparent AWA violations.
 In 2015, the U.S. Department of Agriculture cited the center for six potential violations of the Animal Welfare Act (AWA) which the government alleges lead to the death of one monkey, injuries to another and the escape of five from their enclosure.

 In 2016, Project Chimps, a nonprofit organization, announced a partnership with NIRC to relocate 220 of the university's retired research chimpanzees to a sanctuary in northern Georgia.

 Academics

 UL Lafayette is accredited by the Southern Association of Colleges and Schools.
 All undergraduate programs at UL Lafayette that are eligible for accreditation by professional agencies are accredited.
 The University of Louisiana at Lafayette Honors Program is an active member of the Louisiana, Southern Regional, and National Honors Councils.
 The university graduates about 1,700 students each fall and spring.

-The university offers more than 80 undergraduate degree programs, 27 master's degree programs, and 10 Doctorate degree programs, which include Applied language and Speech Sciences, Biology, Computer Engineering, Computer Science, Earth and Energy Sciences, Educational Leadership, English, Francophone, Mathematics, Nursing Practice, and Systems Engineering.
+The university offers more than 80 undergraduate degree programs, 27 master's degree programs, and 10 doctoral degree programs.